Parsonage-Turner syndrome is an acute idiopathic brachial neuritis.

 History and etymology

-This syndrome was first described in 1943 by Spillane 4 but popularised with a larger series in 1948 by Parsonage and Turner 3.
+This syndrome was first described in 1943 by Spillane 4 but popularized with a larger series in 1948 by Parsonage and Turner 3:

 - Maurice John Parsonage, neurologist: UK